firstname.lastname@example.org | 01484 473808

 Smith, V (2011) ‘It's the relationship that matters: a qualitative analysis of the role of the student/tutor relationship in counselling training’.
 In: 17th Annual BACP Research Conference, 6-7 May 2011, Liverpool Marriott Hotel City Centre

-The other areas I would be interested in supervising include: anything related to the impact of student/tutor relationships on learning; factors which effect the quality of the HE learning experience; most subjects related to counselling and psychotherapy, careers counselling and occupational psychology.
+Other areas of interest include: the impact of student/tutor relationships on learning; factors which affect the quality of the HE learning experience; most subjects related to counselling and psychotherapy -but particularly existential counselling and the relationship between counselling theory and practice- and subjects relating to careers counselling and occupational psychology.

 I am presently module leader for the following modules: